بررسی تطبیقی ساختار و گونه شناسی تندیسهای عَلم دوران صفوی، قاجار و معاصر

 • Mehdi Amraei 2

-1 Faculty of Functional Arts, Art University, Tehran, Iran.
+1 Assistant Professor, Handicraft Group, Faculty of Applied Arts, Art University

 2 department of Handicrafts Industry, faculty of art and architecture, Semnan University, Iran